dimakiss/RE/reversing.kr/Easy Keygen/README.md

 ## Challenge
 We have an exe and Readme text file
-The exe wait for Name and serial, and the readme text file tells us to find the name that generates the serial 5B134977135E7D13.
+The exe wait for Name and serial, and the readme text file tells us to find the name that generates the serial `5B134977135E7D13`.

 ## Solution
 We open Easy_keygen with ollyDbg we follow the step over until we get to the main function at `0x401000`.
 The program saves the number `10` `20` `30` at `0x401038` for later use.

 The program gets the Name at `0x401059`, we have a loop over the Name we inputted from `0x401077` to `0x4010B4`.
-The esi is a counter from 1-3 and its choose at `0x40107E` a number from the saved numbers `10` `20` `30`.
+The `ESI` is a counter from 1-3 and its choose at `0x40107E` a number from the saved numbers `10` `20` `30`.
 The first letter is XORed with `10` the second with `20` the third with `30` the fourth with `10` again and so on.
 Every XORed number save at ecx with previous XORed numbers which is memory location (see `0x401090`) the function at `0x40109A` called sprintf the function adds the previous numbers as a longer string (see the format `%s%02x`) at `0x401094`.